-The origin line must appear below the content line in a location appropriate for a tray or sack as shown in Exhibit 6.2.2a or Exhibit 6.2.2b.
-This line must show the city and state of the entry Post Office or the mailer's name and the city and state of the mailer's location.
-It is recommended that the mailer's name also appear with the city and state of the entry Post Office.
-The origin line may contain abbreviated city and state information if such abbreviations are those in the USPS City State Product.
-A mailer code assigned by the USPS or such words as "Mailer," "From" (or "FR"), or "Entered at" may appear before the required information on this line.
+The origin line must appear below the content line in a location appropriate for a tray or sack as shown in Exhibit 6.2.2a or Exhibit 6.2.2b, except as allowed on 24-digit Intelligent Mail tray labels under 6.5.4 and 6.2.5a and 6.2.5b.
+The origin line must show the city and state of the entry Post Office or the mailer's name and the city and state of the mailer's location (city and state information may be abbreviated if such abbreviations are in the USPS City State Product).
+A mailer code assigned by the USPS or such words as "Mailer" or "From" may appear before the required information on this line.
+Mailers who choose to print destination entry office information on line 3 instead of the origin information must print the origin information as follows: